omarberto/mdtest/MonitoringEndpointGuide.md

 >Zampat repository is required as configuration is based on the Host template generic-passive-host and Service template generic-passive-service

-### Tornado Nats Collector Service

-Define topic name to use for nats communication

-<agent_monitor_alive.topic> = name which must be configured on nats.server and on axetwtracing and sqldmvmonitor config files.

 ### Icinga Directory Objects for EndPoint monitor

 Configuration of neteye Icinga Directory Objects for EndPoint monitor